httpdss/structkit/docs/articles.md

 ## Newsletter and Updates

-Stay updated with the latest STRUCT developments:
+Stay updated with the latest StructKit developments:

 - **GitHub Releases**: Watch the repository for release notifications
 - **Community Updates**: Follow project maintainers on social media